Arrow-air/website/docs/contributing/styleguides/typescript.md

 Run [prettier](https://prettier.io/) and [ESLint](https://eslint.org/) prior to pushing code.

 :exclamation: ESLint will be run in CI (GitHub Workflows).
 Linting and formatting errors must be resolved prior merging a pull request.

+## :page_with_curl: License Boilerplate

+Every file should start with a license boilerplate.

+The license may vary from repository to repository.

+Check with the `#legal` team if unclear which license to use.